Techtacles/system-monitoring/README.md

 ```

-If you download the binary from the latest artifact, it might sometimes get flagged.
+If your OS is Apple, and you download the binary from the latest artifact, it might sometimes get flagged.
 To resolve this, run the command:
 ```bash
 xattr -d com.apple.quarantine sysmon
 ```